But what about........?

 Some jobs might be lost as departments downsize, but Wales would need an equivalent of the DVLA, ONS and HMRC etc. Public sector workers could be redeployed to new departments, such as a Welsh equivalent of the Ministry of Defence or Foreign Office.
 It is likely enough jobs would be created in new public departments to replace those lost in downsized UK departments.

 Could I still use English hospitals?

 If you’ve ever been taken ill while on holiday in Europe, you’ll know that you’re able to use the same doctors and hospitals that the locals use.
 The hospital takes your details, and passes the bill for your care on to the government at home.
-Post-independence, we could set up a similar system to cover the British Isles.
-Those travelling back and forth between England and Wales, as well as those living on the border, would be guaranteed easy access to healthcare wherever they happened to be when they fell ill.
+As mentioned earlier, the Common Travel Area (CTA) does guarantee reciprocal healthcare rights.
+As long as the CTA (or a similar agreement) is upheld, anybody travelling back and forth between England and Wales, as well as those living on the border, would be guaranteed easy access to healthcare wherever they happened to be when they fell ill.

 What about my local council?

 An independent Wales could create a system of meaningful local democracy.
-Councils could be given constitutional protection, to guard against meddling by central government.
-They could be allowed to raise their own revenues, and spend local taxes on local priorities.
+Councils could be given constitutional protection, to guard against meddling by the central government.
+They could be allowed to raise and keep a larger portion of their own revenues, and spend local taxes on local priorities.
 Boundaries could be fixed, with no more pointless re-organisation.
 Independence is a chance to reinvent Welsh democracy.